What Color Is Your Parachute is a guidebook to help readers find employment and launch their careers.

 - Sometimes could be more cooperative

-When am employer is pushing to share your salary expectation, he advices to say:
+When an employer is pushing to share your salary expectation, he advises saying:

 The Author: Until you’ve decided you definitely want me, and I’ve decided I definitely could help you with your tasks or projects here, I feel any discussion of salary is premature.